-Production co-ordination: Paul Cooper: forest.marketing@btinternet.com Design and print production: Matt Marriott: m.marriott@btconnect.com Cartography: Dave Brooker: dave@mappinideas.co.uk Photography: Dave Brooker, Julie Bolton All details are believed correct at time of production but we cannot accept responsibility for any errors or omissions.
+Production co-ordination: Paul Cooper: forest.marketing@btinternet.com Design and print production: Matt Marriott: m.marriott@btconnect.com Cartography: Dave Brooker: dave@mappingideas.co.uk Photography: Dave Brooker, Julie Bolton All details are believed correct at time of production but we cannot accept responsibility for any errors or omissions.

-www.ashdownforest.org CODE OF CONDUCT FOR DOG WALKERS
+www.ashdownforest.org CODE OF CONDUCT FOR DOG OWNERS

-ASHDOWN FOREST INFORMATION SERIES Well behaved dogs ARE welcome on the Forest.
-We ask however, that certain guidelines are followed.
+ASHDOWN FOREST INFORMATION SERIES We welcome well behaved owners with their dogs on the Forest, and ask that certain guidelines are followed.

-CODE OF CONDUCT FOR Ashdown Forest DOG WALKERS Let's be clear: well-behaved dogs ARE welcome on the Forest.
-The Forest however, is a very special place, internationally important for the wildlife it supports and loved by a great many people.
-In order for our visitors to co-exist with each other and with the plants and animals that make the Forest special, we ask that certain guidelines be followed.
-DOGS AND WILDLIFE Ashdown Forest is designated as a Special Protection Area, a European-level designation recognising the important populations of rare birds found here.
-Many of these, such as the Nightjar, are ground-nesting and as such are particularly prone to disturbance by dogs.
-Such disturbance can lead to the loss of eggs or nestlings.
+CODE OF CONDUCT FOR Ashdown Forest DOG OWNERS We love dogs at Ashdown Forest, and well behaved owners with their dogs are always welcome.
+Ashdown Forest is a very special place, it is an internationally recognised site for protecting rare and threatened species and heathland habitats and, just by existing, helps provide clean air and water.
+To make sure that everyone using the forest has a great time and the wildlife can thrive here we ask that you follow our Code of Conduct for dog owners.
+DOGS AND WILDLIFE Ashdown Forest is designated as a Special Protection Area, an international-level designation recognising the important populations of rare birds found here.
+Many of these, such as the Nightjar and Dartford Warbler are ground nesting and are particularly prone to disturbance which can lead to the loss of eggs, chicks or the nest being abandoned by the parents.
+For this reason please keep your dogs on the wide rides and paths and out of the sensitive heathland habitat.
 DOGS AND HORSES Horses can easily be startled by dogs, causing them to rear or bolt.
 Being thrown from a horse can result in serious injury to the rider, and a panicked horse can cause harm to both dogs and dog-owners.
 Horse riding is only allowed on designated routes and riders should only be at walking pace when passing anyone but, even so, please keep your dog on a lead or under close control if horses are around.
-DOGS AND LIVESTOCK Grazing by animals is central to the management of the Forest; without it, the rolling vistas of heather would be lost to scrub.
-In order to prevent this, it is necessary for livestock to be allowed free-roaming access to certain parts of the Forest.
-Even normally well-behaved dogs can become excitable in the presence of farm animals, resulting in serious injury to livestock, dogs or both.
-Remember that you can check with the Forest Centre to find out where the grazing areas are.
+DOGS AND LIVESTOCK Grazing by animals is central to the management of the Forest; without it, the rolling vistas of heather would be lost.
+In order to prevent this, it is necessary for livestock to be allowed free roaming access to parts of the Forest.
+Even normally well-behaved dogs can become excitable in the presence of farm animals, resulting in serious injury to livestock and dogs.
+You can check online or with the Forest Centre to find out where the grazing areas are.
 DOGS AND PEOPLE Please bear in mind that not all our visitors are dog-lovers.
 In particular, the very young and the elderly can become frightened by the actions of strange dogs, however well intentioned.
 Dogs themselves vary in their attitude to other dogs and not all encounters between pets will be friendly.
-Domestic dogs are now by far the most abundant carnivores on the Forest, and, as well as being hazardous to humans, their nitrogen-rich waste can have a significantly detrimental effect on the soils that make Ashdown Forest special.
-So, pick it or flick it!
-Always bag and take home your dog's waste or at the very least flick it off pathways.
-And please, if you do bag it - don't drop the bags or hang them in trees!
+Dog waste can cause all kinds of trouble if left on the forest.
+It can make other people as well as our sheep, cattle and ponies unwell, its high nitrogen content enriches the soil which leads to grass growing instead of the heather and gorse which the Forest's wildlife depends upon to survive.
+We have a "leave-no-trace" policy on the Forest and have a limited number of dog bins, please carry bags and take your dog's waste away with you.
+If you find you have run out of bags you can purchase more in the Forest Centre shop

-CONTROL Always ensure your dog is in sight and comes back when called.
+Control Always ensure your dog is in sight and comes back when called.
 If you are not doa's recall, use a lead.